Believe in Better!

 Class-based only with 120 hours practical placement so that you can enjoy plenty of opportunity to practise your skills and knowledge throughout the course.

-This program is held one day per week at our Carnegie campus, 75A Koornang Road, Carnegie.
+This program is held one day per week at our Carnegie campus, Level 1, 1060 Dandenong Road, Carnegie.
 The duration of the class delivery is approximately 40 weeks.

-Further intakes are planned for 2020 in locations all over Melbourne and selected regional areas:
+Further intakes are planned in locations all over Melbourne and selected regional areas:

 Included in your fees, you will receive two textbooks in your first sessions and further resources will be supplied by your facilitator as required.
 These comprehensive resources will support your learning throughout your course and become an excellent point of reference for your future career.